MicrosoftDocs/entra-docs/docs/identity/users/groups-dynamic-rule-more-efficient.md

 ---
-title: Create simpler and faster rules for dynamic groups
+title: Create simpler and faster rules for dynamic membership groups
 description: How to optimize your membership rules to automatically populate groups.

 author: barclayn